yakbrother/ninepence-mnml/src/content/stories/the-day-I-met-an-ashley/index.md

 ---
 title: "The Day I Met an Ashley"
 description: "My love game at age 8 was horrible.
-This one is purely for the pleasure of making fun of me."
+This one is purely for the pleasure of making fun of myself."
 date: "2025-03-07"
 draft: false
 tags: ["childhood", "love", "embarrassing"]